Baggage Shipping to New Zealand

 Current customs rules are something you must be aware of when shipping goods to New Zealand.
 Make sure you know about any duty that you need to pay and what items are allowed to be shipped to New Zealand, which items are restricted, and which are entirely prohibited.
 Take a look at the section below on ‘What can I send to New Zealand?
 What items are restricted?’

 Holiday baggage and other time sensitive packages should not be sent on this route.

 New Zealand customs require a completed NZCS218 form (provided by Send My Bag) and a copy of the receiver’s passport to clear items.

-Send My Bag is unable to clear shipments through customs in New Zealand.
-The receiver must self-clear the consignment before the items are released and delivered.
+New Zealand customs may insist that shipments are self-cleared by the consignee before the items are released and delivered, and Send My Bag are unable to assist with this process.
 If you opt for our shipping agents to do this, they will levy a fee of c.$230 to submit customs paperwork and gain customs clearance for your items.
 This service is performed directly between the receiver and the agent’s customs broker, with Send My Bag unable to provide assistance.
 Alternatively, the consignee can visit a New Zealand customs office and self-clear the shipments at a reduced fee of c.$46.
 If clearing at a customs office, please note that, when customs officials release your items to you, they will provide documents that need to be emailed to the delivery agent to allow final delivery to take place.

 The New Zealand Customs authority has 14 offices throughout New Zealand that can process self-clearance requests.

 Personal effects are usually assessed as used items which have been in the sender's possession for 6 months or more.
 If your bag is checked by customs and is found to contain brand new or commercial items your shipment may be assessed for customs duties and taxes.
 If you are sending Christmas gifts please check with the destination country so you are aware of potential customs duties, follow their advice and attach all necessary documentation.